What Americans are reading

-The team is commonly referred to as the ‘Silver Arrows’ due to its distinct and iconic silver livery.
+The team are commonly referred to as the 'Silver Arrows' due to its distinct and iconic silver livery.

-Despite being one of the most successful F1 teams in recent history, Mercedes isn’t the most valuable F1 team.
-The German team loses out to Scuderia Ferrari, which needs no introduction.
-Apparently, Mercedes is valued at cool $1,015 Million or just over a Billion dollars.
+Despite being one of the most successful F1 teams in recent history, the Silver Arrows aren't the most valuable F1 team.
+The German team lose out to Scuderia Ferrari, which needs no introduction.
+Apparently, Mercedes are valued at a whopping $1,015 million or just over a billion dollars.

 During their first two years in Formula One, there was no Constructors' Championship.
 It was only introduced from 1958 onwards.
 However, they did win four races out of a nine-race 1954 calendar.
 Those wins came at the French Grand Prix, the German Grand Prix, the Swiss Grand Prix, and the Spanish Grand Prix.

 A year later, they would go on to win five out of seven races.
-The wins came at Argentina, Belgium, Netherlands, Great Britain, and Italy.
+These wins came at Argentina, Belgium, Netherlands, Great Britain, and Italy.

-Mercedes has won every single Drivers’ and Constructors’ Championship on offer since 2014.
-The team has won 115 races out of 227 races.
+Mercedes have won every single Drivers' and Constructors' Championship on offer since 2014.
+The team have won 115 races out of 227 races.

 Other partners include UBS, Epson, Bose, Tommy Hilfiger, IWC Schaffhausen, Hewlett Packard Enterprise, The Ritz Carlton, Monster Energy, Pure Storage CrowdStrike, TIBCO, and AMD.

-The Mercedes team has lent its support to two main charities.
+The team have lent their support to two main charities.
 In 2015, they chose the Air Ambulance Services and the Muscle Help Foundation.